 Every year the SALA (South Australian Living Artists) Festival honours a South Australian artist with a monograph on their work.
-This year the spotlight shines on glass artist Clare Belfrage.
-During the SALA Festival, which runs throughout August, Belfrage’s work can be seen in Adelaide at both the JamFactory and the Art Gallery of South Australia.
-The JamFactory Icon 2018 show, Clare Belfrage: A Measure of Time, will then tour nationally until 2021.
+In 2018 glass artist Clare Belfrage was in the spotlight.
+The JamFactory Icon 2018 touring show, Clare Belfrage: A Measure of Time, is at its final destination, Bega Valley Regional Gallery, until 16 January 2021.

 For more than 25 years, Belfrage has contributed to the studio glass field as both an artist and an educator.
 In the extract from the SALA monograph, Clare Belfrage: Rhythms of Necessity, reproduced with permission below, Kay Lawrence and Sera Waters discuss Belfrage’s nuanced approach to the medium of glass.

 Past the pretty and shiny surface of glass